zeeev/wham/README.md

 whamg -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

 In the example above, whamg will process all chomosomes in the CHM1 genome.
-The standard error is written to chm1.err, including progress updates.
-The standard output contains the SV calls.
-If you have a trio or a quad and want to joint call, you can pass the bam files as a comma-separated list or a simple text file with the full path to each bam file on each line. **It is very important that the –e or -c flags are used.** If –e or –c are not specified, there is a chance that whamg will incorrectly estimate the insert sizes of the library.
+The export statement allows you to mask certain chromosomes/contigs; it may be useful to mask certain chromosomes that are either problematic for read mapping (i.e. rDNA) or short contigs from de novo genome assemblies.
+The provided example masks human contigs that we have found to be problematic in SV calling.
+The standard output contains the SV calls and is written to chm1.vcf.
+The standard error is written to chm1.err, and includes progress updates that can be useful to track runtimes and errors.
+If you have a trio or a quad and want to joint call, you can pass the bam files as a comma-separated list or a simple text file with the full path to each bam file on each line. **PLEASE NOTE: It is very important that the –e or -c flags are used.** If –e or –c are not specified, there is a chance that whamg will incorrectly estimate the insert sizes of the library.

 #### Example 2
 ```
 whamg -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

-In the example above, we are telling whamg to only use two CPUs.
+In the example above, we are telling whamg to only use two CPUs (-x).

 #### Example 3